 Avoid cotton and goose down to help prevent hypothermia

-“If you know a worker who's new to the region and may be unaccustomed to colder weather, it’s important to stress these simple points, especially dressing for the weather,” adds Austin.
+“If you know a worker who's new to the region and may be unaccustomed to colder weather, it’s important to stress these simple points, especially being prepared and dressing for the weather,” adds Digby.

 Dress the part: Avoid cotton and goose down

-While working outdoors, winter clothing is your single most important resource to keep warm.
+While working outdoors, things like heaters and warming huts are not always available, so winter clothing becomes your critical control and the single most important resource to keep warm.
 It’s essential to dress in loose-fitting layers, which trap heat easily and allow you to adjust clothing as your activities change throughout the day.
 If overdressed, you’ll work up a sweat as the day progresses.

 When you’re less active, sweat starts to cool your body down, so it’s important to wear enough layers to keep warm, but not so hot as to sweat excessively.
-If you are sweating profusely you may be overexerting yourself; work activities and hydration should be adjusted accordingly.
+If you are sweating profusely, you may be overexerting yourself; work activities and hydration should be adjusted accordingly.
 Be sure to add layers of clothing as your activity level decreases.
-Layers should be made of fabrics that retain warmth when wet such as wool, polyester fleece, and polypropylene (often found in synthetic long-johns).
+Layers should be made of fabrics that retain warmth when wet such as wool, polyester fleece, and polypropylene (often found in synthetic long underwear).

 Cotton is quite possibly the worst fabric to wear for warmth in winter.
 Once it gets wet from rain, snow or sweat, the cotton will start to extract heat out of the body.
 The effects are especially noticeable in cotton socks, underwear, or if a cotton T-shirt is the first layer next to skin.
 Goose down is an excellent insulator when dry, but because it loses almost all its insulating power when wet, it is best to avoid during winter months.